 Q3: Can I repair a coolant leak myself?

-Small leaks like a cracked hose may be fixable by DIY enthusiasts, but a professional mechanic should handle major leaks or issues for the best results.
+A: Small leaks like a cracked hose may be fixable by DIY enthusiasts, but a professional mechanic should handle major leaks or issues for the best results.

 Cooling System Maintenance and Care at Mint Auto Service!